shangab/transaction_crud_api/README.md

 Filters provide search functionality, on where part in your request body.
 You need to specify the column name, a comma, the match type, another commma and the value you want to filter on.
 These are supported match types:

+  - "^": CTR+6 is used in the `where` attribute and it means logical AND
+  - "~": Tilda is used in the `where` attribute and it means logical OR
   - "cs": contain string (string contains value)
+  - "isnull": where the mentioned field is null example: `where=amount,isnull`;
-  - "eq": equal (string or number matches exactly)
+  - "eq": equal (string or number date matches exactly)
-  - "neq": Not equal (string or number matches exactly)
+  - "neq": Not equal (string or number date NOT matches exactly)
-  - "gt": greater than (number is higher than value)
+  - "gt": greater than (string or number date is higher than value)
-  - "lt": lower than (number is lower than value)
+  - "lt": lower than (string or number date is lower than value)
-  - "gte": greater or equal (number is higher than or equal to value)
+  - "gte": greater or equal (string or number date is higher than or equal to value)
-  - "lte": lower or equal (number is lower than or equal to value)
+  - "lte": lower or equal (string or number date is lower than or equal to value)
-  - "bt": between (number is between two comma separated values)
+  - "bt": between (string or number date is between two comma separated values)
-  - "in": in (number or string is in comma separated list of values)
+  - "in": in (string or number date is in comma separated list of values)
 ```JSON
 {
   "method":"get",